nemesiscode/radtrancode/README.md

 ```
 Remember to check the ``ISYS`` variable for your specific compilation (check the AACOMPILE
 instructions).
 It is also helpful to add the following to your BASHRC/CSHRC file:

 ``
 export RADREPO=/PATH-TO/radtrancode/
 ``

-...as this will prevent you having to update the `dataarchive.f' code every time to point
+...as this will prevent you having to update the `dataarchive.f` code every time to point
-to your `raddata' directory.
+to your `raddata` directory.